Oluwatobiloba2/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -na will list the contents of a file in a long format with user IDs displayed numericcaly also displaying hidden files
+mkdir /tmp/my_first_directory will creat a directory with a name inside another directory